 Oppositely a 1:3 gear ratio will turn at a third of revolutions of the input gear, thus providing less torque, but increasing the ability of the engine to spin slower to maintain a higher rate of speed.

 There are four basic types of transmissions:

-- Manual - are found on sports cars and older lawn tractors.
+- Manual Transmissions are found on sports cars and older lawn tractors.
 The gears are manually selected using a lever and clutch.
 Users report a responsive, more immediate feeling of power.

-- Hydrostatic - another name for automatic transmissions that use hydraulic fluid to shift gears automatically.
-By far the most common type of transmission on the market.
+- Hydrostatic Tranmissions (also known as automatic transmissions) use hydraulic fluid to shift gears automatically.
+These are the most common type of transmission on the market.
 They are relatively easy to maintain and provide a good mix of responsiveness and ease-of-use.

-- Friction-Disc - mainly used on small power equipment.
-These transmissions use a spinning disc with a movable wheel on top.
+- Friction-Disc Transmissions are mainly used on small power equipment.
+They have a spinning disc with a movable wheel on top.
 Just like a record player, as the wheel moves across the disc from the center, it creates varying degrees of speed and torque.
 They're inexpensive but require more maintenance.
 Users sometimes report lurching and jerky-ness while operating the shifters.

-- CVT - continuously-variable transmissions are becoming more common.
+- CVT Transmissions, or continuously-variable transmissions, are becoming more common.
 They employ a metal band sandwiched between two cone-shaped pullies that alter their diameters and thus their gear ratios.
-Users often report a 'rubber-band' effect after revving the engine the power sent to the wheels feels delayed.
+Users often report a 'rubber-band' effect after revving the engine, in which the power sent to the wheels feels delayed.
 The chief benefit is that the transmission is always in the 'best' gear ratio for the given power demand.